Tarek & Christina El Moussa Split: ‘Flip or Flop’ Ex-Couple Dating Rules Defined

 A post shared by Christina El Moussa (@christinaelmoussa) on

 According to a report from E!
 News, Christina has moved on from family contractor-slash-ex-boyfriend Gary Anderson with hockey star Nate Thompson.
-After her split with Gary in February, a source told the outlet that she has already been in a relationship with the NHL player “for about a month.”
+After her split with Gary in February, a source told the outlet that she has been in a relationship with the NHL player “for about a month.”

 Tarek and Christina El Moussa divorce updates reveal that the Flip or Flop star was spotted at the Anaheim Ducks hockey game where Nate was playing on March 22.
-The outlet said that rumors about Christina El Moussa having a new boyfriend surfaced after the NHL player shared an Instagram photo of them during the Lady Ducks fashion show which has since been deleted.
+The outlet said that rumors about Christina El Moussa having a new boyfriend surfaced after the NHL player shared an Instagram photo of them during the Lady Ducks fashion show.
+Unfortunately, the post that sparked the dating rumors has since been deleted.

 A source told Us Weekly that the two share something special although they are just starting out.